Thai Non-Immigrant B Visa Form Guidelines

 When completing the Thai visa application form, use black ink and write using capital letters.
 If you make a mistake on the form, you should start again; using liquid could result in the form being rejected.

-Once completed, put the Thai visa application form on top of all the paperwork you submit to support your visa application.
+Once completed, add the Thai visa application form to all the paperwork you submit to support your visa application.

-For more information on how to do the Thai visa run or other details about the visa application process, go to kidsenglishthailand.org/blog/laosvisaguide and read this practical step-by-step Thai visa run guide for Savannakhet Laos.
+For more information on how to do the Thai visa run or other details about the visa application process, go to kidsenglishthailand.org/blog/laosvisaguide and read this practical step-by-step guide for Savannakhet, Laos.